UPACM/algolympics-site/src/2022/data/faq.md

 <br />
 <hr />

-Certificates will be given to those who qualify for the Final Round and will be given at most a week after the competition.
+Certificates will be given to all participants of the Elimination Round and Final Round and will be given at most a week after the competition.

 # How can I contact the organizers?